10d9e/shard/README.md

 **3. Start Provider Nodes**

 You'll need multiple provider nodes to participate in the network.
+(To run locally we will just use an in-memory database, however, in a real world scenario, we would use the `db-path` option to define the path for share persistence.)
 To start a provider node, open multiple terminals (as many as needed) and run the following command in each terminal:

 ```bash
 ./target/release/mpcnet --peer /ip4/127.0.0.1/tcp/40837/p2p/12D3KooWPjceQrSwdWXPyLLeABRXmuqt69Rg3sBYbU1Nft9HyQ6X provide